securityfirst/tent-content/contents_en/personal/stress/beginner/effects-0.md

 ### People exhibit different symptoms of chronic stress.

-Some symptoms represent a security risk.
+Be aware that some symptoms represent a security risk.
+Do not underestimate the effects of stress.

 Possible symptoms include the following: